adegard/SMS-Marketing/README.md

 # How to use it with RPA (Robotic Process Automation)

-you can use it in association with Tagui automation to create marketing automation sequences.
+you can use it in RPA association (ie with Tagui, or autohotkey...) to create autonomous SMS-marketing sequences.
-See an explaination in this post:http://simplestipsandtricks.blogspot.com/2018/07/auto-responder-bot-for-subitoit-or.html
+See an example in this post:http://simplestipsandtricks.blogspot.com/2018/07/auto-responder-bot-for-subitoit-or.html